Join us for Seattle’s 24th Annual Neighbor Day on February 10 and help us kick off 2018 with a celebration of kindness and community!

 Neighbor Day will take place on Saturday, February 10, 2018.

-We want to make it as easy as possible for you to participate!
-Below you will find a list of ideas and resources that can help you plan your Neighbor Day event or activity:
+We have made it as easy as possible for you to participate!
+Below is a list of ideas and resources that can help you plan your Neighbor Day event or activity:

 - Do something nice for a neighbor: take them to coffee, clean up their yard, bake them some cookies, invite them for a walk.

 - Organize a neighborhood potluck, open house, or work party.
 It can be as big or simple as you want.

 - Need more ideas?
 We have an extensive list to help you.